coloringchaos/web-spring-16/assignments/project-1.md

 Choose a popular children’s story, and without altering the text, redesign it as a non-linear narrative.
 Divide the story in multiple parts and place each part into a html page.
 Each page should have at 2-3 links to other segments.
 Infinite or Ending?

+Project 1 is worth 10% of your grade.

 ####  **Project 1 is due before class on FEB 8th**

 # Parameters